 The total forest cover in the tribal districts is 4,22,351 sq km, which is 37.54% of the geographical area of these districts.
 The current assessment shows a decrease of 741 sq km of forest cover within the RFA/GW in the tribal districts and an increase of 1,922 sq km outside.

 In the North-Eastern region, the forest cover is 65.05%

-Total forest cover in the North-Eastern region is 1,70,541 sq km, which is 65.05% of its geographical area.
-The current assessment shows a decrease of forest cover to the extent of 765 sq km (0.45%) in the region.
+The total forest cover in the Northeastern region is 1,70,541 sq km, which is 65.05% of its geographical area.
+The current assessment shows a decrease in forest cover to the extent of 765 sq km (0.45%) in the region.
 Except for Assam and Tripura, all the States in the region show a decrease in forest cover.